Eastern skink: Etymology

-The specific name, mitranus, is in honour of Indian archeologist and anthropologist "Bábu Rájendralála Mitra" (1824–1891).
+The specific name mitranus is after Indian archaeologist-anthropologist Babu Rajendralal Mitra (1824–1891).

 Description

-S. mitranus may grow to a length of 20 cm and have an orange-brown or sand-coloured back, and a white underside.
+Scincus mitranus may grow to a total length (tail included) of 20 cm and have an orange-brown or sand-coloured back, and a white underside.
 On the side it has a line or spots in a light colour, and the back and legs have vague dark bands.
 The snout is shaped like a bill, and the legs and tail are short.

 Behaviour

 The eastern skink can run quickly, or slide over the sand and dig itself in quickly when it is in danger.

 Diet

-S. mitranus preys on several kinds of arthropods, especially centipedes and beetles.
+Scincus mitranus preys on several kinds of arthropods, especially centipedes and beetles.

-Geographic range and habitat
+Distribution and habitat

-S. mitranus is found in the Arabian Peninsula (Kuwait, Oman, Qatar, Saudi Arabia, and the United Arab Emirates), western Iran, and Pakistan.
-Its presence in Pakistan is disputed.
+Scincus mitranus is found in the southern, eastern and northern areas of the Arabian Peninsula (Kuwait, Oman, Qatar, Saudi Arabia, Bahrain and the United Arab Emirates), Western Iran (near Ahvaz) and potentially east into Pakistan, though its actual presence in the latter is disputed.
+In Oman, it has been sighted as far south and west as the region of Al-Mazyunah, Dhofar, close to the border with Yemen.
+In Saudi Arabia, it has been documented as far west as Riyadh and the deserts to the east of Al-Artawiyah and Umm Al Jamajm, north of the capital city.
+Scincus mitranus is associated with loose sand dune (aeolian) habitats.

-Habitat

-S. mitranus is associated with loose sand dune (aeolian) habitats.